CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 FROM
   earthquake_sql
 {% endhighlight %}

+The spaces and new lines are added to make it more readable.
+SQL is very forgiving about white space, so it will run as printed.

+_Pro Tip:_ In spatial functions, if an option is available that includes the `boolean use_spheroid` option, it will achieve the same result as casting your results using the `::geography` method.
+So we could have done, `ST_Distance(the_geom, CDB_LatLng(37.7833,-122.4167), true) for the same result.

+## Mapping with SQL results

 Once you successfully run your query, save the result as a new data table.
 It is now easy to make a [choropleth map]({{site.baseurl}}/courses/01-beginners-course/lesson-2.html) by using the new `dist` column to give a visualization of earthquakes in proximity to San Francisco.